Cook smarter

 A traditional grinding tool consisting of a bowl (mortar) and club-shaped tool (pestle) used to crush, grind, and blend spices, herbs, and pastes.

 The mortar and pestle is the oldest food processing tool still in daily use.
-A bowl (the mortar) and a club-shaped grinding tool (the pestle) work together to crush, grind, and blend ingredients through direct pressure and friction.
-Unlike blades that cut through food, the mortar and pestle ruptures cell walls, releasing aromatic oils and creating textures that no machine can replicate.
+The bowl (the mortar) and a club-shaped grinding tool (the pestle) work together to crush, grind, and blend ingredients through direct pressure and friction.
+Unlike blades that cut through food, pounding ruptures cell walls, releasing aromatic oils and creating textures that no machine can replicate.

-Every cuisine has its own version — the granite krok in Thailand, the marble mortar in Italy, the volcanic molcajete in Mexico, the ridged suribachi in Japan.
-The tool predates written recipes, and many of the world's most iconic preparations still demand it.
+Every cuisine has its own version: the granite krok in Thailand, the marble mortar in Italy, the volcanic molcajete in Mexico (sometimes called tejolote for the grinding stone), the ridged suribachi in Japan.
+The tool predates written recipes by thousands of years, with archaeological evidence dating the earliest examples to around 35,000 BCE.

 Why mortar and pestle vs machines